jnsgruk/concierge/README.md

     enable: true | false
     # (Optional) Whether or not to bootstrap a controller onto MicroK8s.
     bootstrap: true | false
+    # (Optional): A map of model-defaults to set when bootstrapping the Juju controller.
+    model-defaults:
+      <model-default>: <value>
+    # (Optional): A map of bootstrap-constraints to set when bootstrapping the Juju controller.
+    bootstrap-constraints:
+      <bootstrap-constraint>: <value>
     # (Optional): Channel from which to install MicroK8s.
     channel: <channel>
     # (Optional): MicroK8s addons to enable.